nithinvarma411/Ecommerce-Follow-Along/README.md

 In this session i have covered:
 - Created user model and controller.
 - Configured multer and cloudinary.
-- In controller i have created loginUser, registerUser and uploadAvatar function.
+- In controller i have created registerUser and uploadAvatar function.
 - Created middleware for multer.

 ## Milestone 5: Creating the Signup page